RDPowerz/SdrAutomation/README.md

 $ cat ~/.config/lxsession/LXDE-pi/autostart
 ```

-2) Reboot and it should auto-start gqrx and wsjx
+2) Reboot and it should auto-start gqrx in full screen mode.

+3) As of 14 Feb 2025, start-gqrx-wsjtx is not tested with current Raspberry Pi OS Bookworm, but it did work on an older version of Linux.